treeman/jonashietala/drafts/how_i_wrote_my_book_using_pollen.markdown

 tags: Cryptocurrency, Programming, Pollen, Racket, Why cryptocurrencies?
 ---

-I wrote an online book using [Pollen][pollen], a static site generator in [Racket][racket].
+I wrote [an online book][main] using [Pollen][pollen], a static site generator in [Racket][racket].
 [An earlier post][impressions] contains my first impressions of it, but as the book is now completed I think I can summarize some implementation details in more detail with this post.

 I *really* like the markup language and the usage of X-expressions.
 You do need to write code yourself for a bunch of things, but if you want a more complex markup for your site it's a trade-off I'd make every time.

+If you want to use Pollen yourself the [Pollen documentation][pollen] is pretty good and you can also view the [source code of my book][crypto-src] if you want more details on anything.

 # Configuring vim

-First off I do my writing and coding in vim (or rather neovim).
-I use plugins for Racket and Pollen (but truthfully I don't remember what they do, syntax highlighting perhaps?) and I also use two special chars I don't normally use:
+First off I do my writing and coding in vim (or rather [neovim][]).
+I use plugins for Racket and Pollen (but truthfully I don't remember what they do, syntax highlighting perhaps?) and I also have two keybindings for two special chars I don't normally use:

 ```{.vim}
 " Plugin handling using vim-plug